hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 >>

 [18:19:59](#OYiF3ok1525QDr4bvWm7QR34RZxSeSr2Vjd3vkzWftw) <hinjolicious>:
-And it will be powerful tool when matcher with mapping! Ì†ΩÌ∏Å
+And it will be powerful tool when matcher with mapping! üòÅ

 [18:21:11](#lB4Sln79qoVK1adtgN8gu5nEvchKqIJbB24IU2W72eI) <hinjolicious>:
-* And it will be powerful tool when matched with mapping! Ì†ΩÌ∏Å
+* And it will be powerful tool when matched with mapping! üòÅ

 [18:21:25](#gh1iwRCGFdZ7ydXtEB4LoSxgbfAkneRLoZI7tN7xi3c) <hinjolicious>:
 * I've experimenting pipelining things in native Red, and I come up with something like this: